AVuPhan/RESTful-API/README.md

 </div>

 ### How to run program: 🛠️
-- Download & run Visual Studio Code
+- Download & run Visual Studio Code.
 - Install the following extensions: Live Share, HTML CSS Support, & Live Server.
-- Download code from this repository
+- Download code from this repository.
 - In the terminal, run the command to get neccessary files (client/machine specific files):
 ``npm install``
 - To run the application, type the following command: